BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 ## Mains electricity

 BrewPi heating elements work at 230 / 240 V AC.
 How the elements are connected to your mains depends on where you live.
-In this section we talk you through the three main configurations and tell you how to determine the maximum power of the heating element you can connect safely.
-When unsure about the details and regulations of your electricity provider, consult a local electrician.
+In this section we talk you through the three main configurations and show you how to determine the maximum power of the heating element you can connect safely.
+When unsure about the details of your mains, consult a local electrician.

 ### Single phase

 With the exception of North- and Central-America most residential mains outlets worldwide are single phase outlets operating at 230V AC.
-The heating element (rectangle) is connected between the phase (L) and neutral (N) wire, see figure.
+With single phase outlets, the heating element is connected between the phase (L) and neutral (N) wire, see figure.

 ![1-Phase power](../images/1-phase.svg)